LucasBehrendt/tech-blog/README.md

   - As a Site User I can view comments on a post so that I can read what other users think.

-    - On the home page, I can see how many comments a post have, so I know if there are any.
+    - On the home page, I can see how many comments a post has, so I know if there are any.

     - On the post detail page, I can read all comments, with the newest comment at the bottom.